 Auckland Chief Lamperin hits back at Raducanu court comments

-Emma Raducanu blamed the tennis courts at the ASB Classic in Auckland as a reason for her injury, but tournament director Nicolas Lamperin clapped back.
+Emma Raducanu blamed the tennis courts at the 2023 ASB Classic in Auckland for her injury, but tournament director Nicolas Lamperin hit back at those comments.

-To start the 2023 season, the young Brit chose to participate in Auckland, even though it was not easy to convince Raducanu to play at the ASB Classic, according to the tournament director.
+To start the 2023 season, the young Brit chose to compete in Auckland, even though it was not easy to convince Raducanu to play at the ASB Classic, according to the tournament director.

 "The courts are incredibly slick, like very slippery, so to be honest it’s not a surprise that this happened to someone."